-3 Modelling the GomX-3 nanosatellite
+3.2 GomX-3 Objectives

-GOMX-3 is a 3 liter $(30 \times 10 \times 10$ cm, 3kg) nanosatellite launched in October 2015 from the ISS.
-It's mission payloads are threefold: Tracking of ADS-B beacons emitted by commercial airplanes, testing a high-rate X-Band transmitter module for in-space adequacy, and monitoring spot-beams geo-stationary satellites belonging to the IN-MARSAT family, via an L-Band receiver.
+GOMX-3 mission objectives are threefold: Tracking of ADS-B beacons emitted by commercial airplanes, testing a high-rate X-Band transmitter module, and monitoring spot-beams geo-stationary satellites belonging to the INMARSAT family, via an L-Band receiver.
 In addition, it features a UHF software defined radio module for downlinking collected data to - and uplinking new instruction from the GomSpace base station in Aalborg, Denmark.
 In the sequel, we refer to the operation of one of these payloads as a job.
 Each of these jobs comes with its own set of satellite attitude configurations, making an advanced 3-axis attitude control system indispensable.
-This attitude control uses gyroscopes and magnetorquers to enable the satellite to slew into any dedicated position with a precision of up to 2°.
+This attitude control uses gyroscopes and magnetorquers to enable the satellite to slew into any dedicated position with a precision of up to 2° .
 It is especially power-hungry.

 As an earth-orbiting satellite, GOMX-3 naturally enters eclipse.
 To continue operation, it draws the necessary power to sustain its operation from an onboard battery system.
 These batteries are, in turn, charged by excess energy harvested during insolation periods by solar panels that cover any non-occupied surface.

 Since its launch, GOMX-3's follows the roughly equatorial orbit of (and below) the ISS.
-Therefore, insolation periods as well as operation windows for the different jobs are well predictable over the time horizon of about a week ahead, yet they are highly irregular.
-Exploiting the pre-determined attitude configurations per mode of operation, the net power balance of every job can be predicted by the in-house GomSpace POWERSIM tool.
-This information is the essence of the power-relevant behaviour of GOMX-3.
+Therefore, insolation periods as well as operation windows for the different jobs are well predictable over the time horizon of about a week ahead, yet they are highly non-periodic.
+Exploiting the predetermined attitude configurations per mode of operation, the net power balance of every job can be predicted by the in-house GomSpace POWERSIM tool.
+This information is the essence of the power-relevant behavior of GOMX-3.
 In order to understand their joint implications for the energy budget of GOMX-3, it is important to accurately model these power-relevant aspects of the satellite components, and their interplay.